LunchAndVR/EDHaptics/README.md

 This is a mini mod to play Elite Dangerous with vibrations on your controllers, devices, sim rigs, and haptic suits.

+Elite Dangerous has limited telemetry it sends for feedback, which is why having feedback & haptics on ED been limited.
 What this version has that makes it improved:
 - Boost Button Feedback
 - Hardpoint Firing Feedback
 - bHaptics Feedback